kshutkin/rollup-extras/plugin-serve/README.md

 Optional, `{ cert: string, key: string, ca?: string; }`.

 Key and certificate to use for https.
-Best way to generate cert and key (and to install ca) is [`mkcert`](https://github.com/FiloSottile/mkcert).
+The best way to generate a certificate and key (and to install ca) is [`mkcert`](https://github.com/FiloSottile/mkcert).

 ### customizeKoa